jodal/pyspotify/docs/plans.rst

 - Enforce that the same cache directory isn't used by multiple processes by maintaining a lock file or similar.

-- Consider whether we can get rid of the global session instance now, so we can easily support multiple sessions in a single process if libspotify adds support for it.

 - Revisit all TODOs and FIXMEs in code and tests.